Adopt an enterprise-wide definition of technical debt

 As a rational being, each herdsman seeks to maximize his gain.
 Explicitly or implicitly, more or less consciously, he asks, “What is the utility to me of adding one more animal to my herd?”

-Hardin then explains that the logic of the situation compels each herdsman to exploit the shared resource to the maximum.
-Each herdsman puts his or her own interests ahead of the welfare of the resource.
+Hardin then explains that each herdsman is compelled by the logic of the situation to exploit the shared resource to the maximum.
+Each herdsman puts his own interests ahead of the welfare of the resource.

 And so it goes, supposedly, with technical debt.
-Each user of the shared asset expends resources on development, maintenance, and enhancement only to the extent that the immediate need justifies the expenditure.
+Each user of the shared asset expends resources on development, maintenance, and enhancement only to the extent that the expenditure is justified by immediate need.
 Retiring any legacy technical debt, or any technical debt accumulated in the course of meeting those immediate needs, is regarded as low priority.
 Because resources for debt retirement are rarely if ever sufficient to meet the need, technical debt grows inexorably.
-Eventually, the organization abandons the shared asset because it becomes unmaintainable.
+Eventually, the shared asset becomes unmaintainable and must be abandoned.

-However, careful research shows that Hardin’s Commons allegory isn’t applicable to every situation involving shared resources.
+However, careful research shows that Hardin’s Commons allegory is not applicable to every situation involving shared resources.
 That same research casts doubt on the validity of the assertion that development silos are necessary in any approach to technical debt management.

-Certainly there are many examples of shared resources degrading along the lines Hardin suggests.
-An example is the collapse of the Northwest Atlantic cod fishery [Frank 2005].
-But many counterexamples exist.
-Research by the late political economist Elinor Ostrom uncovered numerous examples of complex social schemes for maintaining common resources sustainably [Ostrom 2009] [Ostrom 1990].
-Ostrom reported on systems that successfully managed shared resources over long terms—in some cases, centuries.
+Certainly there are many examples of shared resources degrading along the lines outlined by Hardin, such as the collapse of the Northwest Atlantic cod fishery [Frank 2005], but many counterexamples exist.
+Research by the late political economist Elinor Ostrom uncovered numerous examples of complex social schemes for maintaining common resources efficiently and sustainably [Ostrom 2009] [Ostrom 1990].
+Ostrom studied and reported on systems that successfully managed shared resources over long terms — in some cases, centuries.
 For this work, she received the Nobel Prize in Economics in 2009.

-As Ostrom’s research demonstrated, the problem with Hardin’s allegory is that it applies only to resources open to unregulated use.
-A World Bank Discussion Paper by Bromley and Cernea [Bromley 1989] clearly describes the misapplication of the Tragedy of the Commons:
+As Ostrom’s research demonstrated, the problem with Hardin’s allegory is that it applies only to shared resources that are open to use by all without regulation.
+The misapplication of the Tragedy of the Commons is clearly described in a World Bank Discussion Paper by Bromley and Cernea [Bromley 1989]:

 For some time now, Hardin’s allegory of the “tragedy” has had remarkable currency among researchers and development practitioners.
 Not only has it become the dominant paradigm within which social scientists assess natural resource issues, but it appears explicitly and implicitly in the formulation of many programs and projects and in other beliefs and prejudices derived from it.
-Unfortunately, its capacity for aiding our understanding of resource management regimes falls far short of its power as a metaphor.
+Unfortunately, its power as a metaphor is not matched by its capacity for aiding our understanding of resource management regimes.
 By confusing an open access regime (a free-for-all) with a common property regime (in which group size and behavioral rules are specified) the metaphor denies the very possibility for resource users to act together and institute checks and balances, rules and sanctions, for their own interaction within a given environment.

-Hardin himself later published an extension of the allegory that clarified the role of regulation [Hardin 1998].
-Lloyd had observed this much earlier [Lloyd 1833].
+Hardin himself later published an extension of the allegory that clarified the role of regulation [Hardin 1998], as had been observed much earlier by Lloyd [Lloyd 1833].

-The real tragedy for technology managers would be their failure to learn from the past errors of social scientists and political economists.
-If they then repeat this now well-understood confusion about the domain of applicability of Hardin’s allegory, they would be compounding the tragedy.
+The real tragedy for technology managers would be their failure to learn from the past errors of social scientists and political economists, and to then repeat, in the context of technical debt management, this now well-understood confusion about the domain of applicability of Hardin’s allegory.

-We can apply Ostrom’s result to the problem of managing technical debt if we identify the technical asset as the shared resource.
-Next we would identify as the community exploiting the resource the stakeholders who employ, develop, maintain, cyber-defend, or extend that technical asset.
-Ostrom’s results tell us that sustainable exploitation is possible.
-If the community devises rules, customs, and sanctions that manage the technical debt, the resource is sustainable.
+We can apply Ostrom’s result to the problem of managing technical debt if we identify the technical asset as the shared resource, and identify as the community exploiting the resource the stakeholders who employ, develop, maintain, cyber-defend, or extend that technical asset.
+Ostrom’s results tell us that sustainable exploitation is possible only if the community devises rules, customs, and sanctions that manage the technical debt.
 Kim and Wood [Kim 2011] provide an analysis that explains how regulation can avert depletion scenarios.
 Technology managers can apply these lessons to the problem of managing technical debt.

-The Tragedy of the Commons is a distraction.
-Technical debt isn’t an inevitable result of sharing assets when the organization adheres to a Principle of Sustainability.
-That principle is that sustainability is possible if the community sharing the asset devises customs, rules, and sanctions that control technical debt.
+The Tragedy of the Commons is a distraction because technical debt isn’t an inevitable result of sharing assets when the organization adheres to a Principle of Sustainability.
+That principle is that sustainability is possible only if the community sharing the asset devises customs, rules, and sanctions that effectively control the level of technical debt.
 You just can’t have a free-for-all unregulated regime, as most organizations now do.
-Management and practitioners must collaborate to manage the asset.
-And regular updating of the customs, rules, and sanctions is probably necessary.
+Management and practitioners must collaborate to devise the customs, rules, and sanctions for managing the asset.
+And regular updating is probably necessary.
 Leadership in devising those customs, rules, and sanctions is a job for the policymaker.

 References